nickvence/nickvence.github.io/concave-slope.rst

 In the 1960s, Sokolovskii described the optimal form of these slopes as the solution to boundary value problems.
-However, `Isaac Jeldes`_, approximated Sokolovski's boundary value problem with a simple integral.
-He tested his approximation's integrity with a finite element analysis scheme, and asked me to help him justify approximation theoretically.
+However, `Isaac Jeldes`_ approximated Sokolovski's boundary value problem with a simple integral.
+He tested his approximation's integrity with a finite element analysis scheme, and asked me to help him justify the approximation theoretically.
-Read the paper for the full scoop, but if you're pressed for time, we approximated tangent with the first term of its Taylor expansion
+We approximated the tangent with the first term of its Taylor expansion
 \\[tan(x) \\approx x.\\]
 This is justified for small angles and transforms the differential equation into one with an integral solution.
-This is a big win, for only a small subset of graduate-level engineers solve non-trivial differential equations; while calculus is a more commonly-used tool in the enigineers toolbox.
+This is a big win, because only a small subset of graduate-level engineers solve non-trivial differential equations; while calculus is a more commonly-used tool in the engineers toolbox.

 Publication
 -----------